Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Discussion

 \section{Discussion}

-This paper devises a statistical model to estimate uncertain preferences and manage competition in decentralized matching markets.
-The proposed model serves as a first step towards bridging the statistical machine learning literature and the microeconomic objectives of decentralized matching.
-In the model, arms have uncertain preferences that depend on the unknown state of the world.
-The arms' acceptance probabilities also depend on agents' competition.
-We propose an optimal strategy called calibrated decentralized matching (CDM) that maximizes agents’ expected payoffs.
-Various statistical learning algorithms allow efficient learning of the acceptance probability under the proposed model.
-The CDM procedure calibrates the unknown state by perturbing the state and balancing the marginal utility and the marginal penalty for exceeding the capacity.
-This calibration procedure takes the opportunity cost into account.
+We have presented a statistical framework for decision-making under uncertainty, in settings when preferences are unknown a priori and must be learned from data, and when the output decisions involve the allocation of shared resources.
+Our approach is decentralized, and thus applicable to agents who may not wish to communicate their preferences or share their decisions.
+In the model, arms have uncertain preferences that depend on the unknown state of the world and the arms' acceptance probabilities also depend on the competition among the agents.
+We construct a minimax optimal estimator for the learning of acceptance probabilities under this model.
+We propose a specific algorithm, the CDM algorithm, for learning optimal strategies from historical data.
+The CDM algorithm calibrates the unknown state by perturbing the state and balancing the marginal utility and the marginal penalty for exceeding the capacity.
+This calibration procedure takes opportunity costs into account.
 We show that CDM makes it safe for agents to act straightforwardly on their preferences.
 The CDM procedure achieves stability under incomplete information, where the formulation of the individual rationality condition models agents' beliefs.
 Moreover, CDM is fair for arms in the sense that arms have no justified envy.